Houtaro/git-jenkins-laravel-update-script/README.md

  - `npm install` - When `package.json` is modified
  - `php artisan config:cache` - When any `php` file within the `<project_root>/config/` directory or the `.env` file is modified

+## Requirements

+ - Ubuntu OS
+ - php
+ - npm
+ - composer

 ### How to use

+1. Clone the repository or download the bash file.
-The script accepts your project's root directory as its argument.
+2. Run the bash file, with your project's root directory as an argument.

+Note: All commands will run in your project's root directory, so make sure it is a git repository, and all required packages are installed on the server.

 Example:
 `bash update.sh /var/www/sites/sample-project`